Anaerobic Digestion of Biomass and Using Silage as a Feedstock

 Silage Digestion as an Example of the Anaerobic Digestion of Biomass

-The use of Ley Crops (Silage) as a feedstock for anaerobic digestion plants isn’t very often publicized, but it can be a very good example of biomass use in anaerobic digestion.
+The use of Ley Crops (Silage) as a feedstock for anaerobic digestion plants isn't very often publicised, but it can be a very good example of biomass use in anaerobic digestion.

-Cultivation, harvesting and treatment of ley crops is certainly a strategy adopted in certain Scandinavian countries which use biofuels, and at least one MSW plant in these nations also uses silage in this way.
+Cultivation, harvesting and treatment of ley crops is certainly a strategy adopted in certain Scandinavian countries which create biofuels from the anaerobic digestion of biomass, and at least one MSW plant in these nations also uses silage in this way.

-An Important Advantage of Silage is the Ability to Store Silage Easily and at Low Cost
+An Important Advantage of Silage is the Ability to Store Silage Easily and achieve the Anaerobic Digestion of Biomass at Low Cost

 Silage is readily stored, and if there is adequate land available on-site storage can be held, making it an available feedstock during bad weather conditions and in northern climates, even during periods when highways become impassable.

-Silage is very easy to store in conditions in which it will be preserved, and not rot away while AD plant power generation demands rise, for example seasonally – in winter.
+Silage is very easy to store for the anaerobic digestion of biomass, in conditions in which it will be preserved, and not rot away while AD plant power generation demands rise, for example seasonally – in winter.